Bropell/Asthma_Analysis_in_California_Counties/README.md

 ### References
-Demographics
+#### Demographics

 Focusing on the Counties in order to join.
+Using for population count

 https://www.kaggle.com/datasets/muonneutrino/us-census-demographic-data?select=acs2017_county_data.csv

-Asthma Rates
+#### Asthma Rates

 Focusing on the Counties in order to join.
 This dataset is key as we derive the asthma rates and prevelance in California.

 https://data.world/chhs/01f456c3-db34-44f2-a52c-6811bef8ba6d

-Air Pollution
+#### Air Pollution

-https://ephtracking.cdc.gov/DataExplorer/?c=11
+Focusing on the Counties in order to join.
+We will be using the Pollutants and Quantiy per year. https://ephtracking.cdc.gov/DataExplorer/?c=11